pebakery/pebakery/README.md

 - Design of PEBakery
 - Command Grammar and Usage

+## Optimization
+It would be better to have more faster, robust PEBakery.

 ## Proposal
 Plan PEBakery's future with your own hands!
 - Add Useful Commands